Eric Brat, MBA

 Librarian, data processing

 Geneviève holds a Bachelor’s degree in Business Administration from Université Laval, as well as a certificate in Spanish and a DESS in Territorial Planning and Local Development from UQAM.
 Most recently, Geneviève completed a Master’s degree in information sciences at the Université de Montréal, and this last diploma marked for her a career reorientation to become a librarian, after more than 10 years in the field of socially-minded organizations and sustainable development.
-In addition to her position at the Alphonse and Dorimène Desjardins International Institute for Cooperatives, Geneviève also works for the IDEOS Cluster at HEC Montréal.
+In addition to her position at the Alphonse and Dorimène Desjardins International Institute for Cooperatives, Geneviève also works as a librarian for the Commission scolaire de Laval.
 She speaks French, English and Spanish.

 Nara Meli, M.A.

 Nara has a B.A. in Economics from Tufts University and an M.A. in Political Science/International Relations from New York University.
 Nara worked for 8 years in Washington, D.C., as a consultant for the World Bank and the Inter-American Development Bank, and took part in numerous missions in the Latin America and Caribbean region.
 In Montreal, Nara has worked in e-commerce and advertising as a copywriter, translator and proofreader.
 Nara is passionate about communications and development issues.
-She is fluent in English, French and Italian, and proficient in Spanish.
+She is fluent in English, French and Italian, is proficient in Spanish and enjoys practicing her Portuñol.

 Ibtissam Benbrahim, B.B.A.